Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Mocking Observational Datasets

 \subsection{Soft X-ray Emission}

 X-ray emission can map gaseous atmospheres, but is rarely detected beyond the galactic disk around typical galaxies \citep[e.g.][]{anderson2016,bogdan2017,Li2017,das2020}.
 Stacking X-ray halos around many galaxies is now possible from the {\it eROSITA} mission \citep{Predehl2021}, even using a small patch of the sky in the early release eFEDS survey \citep{comparat2022,chadayammuri2022}.
 More recently \citet{Zhang2024a,Zhang2024b} performed {\it eROSITA} stacking using the 2-year eRASS:4 Western Galactic Hemisphere dataset, mapping emission extending out to the virial radius.
 We can use these stacks as loose constraints, noting that non-atmospheric X-ray emission likely contributes to these stacks since deep imaging of individual galactic halos finds non-spherical structures.
 In particular, X-ray emission arises from what appear to be wind-blown bipolar cavities around other galaxies \citep[e.g.][]{HodgesKluck2020} as well as the {\it eROSITA} bubbles observed above and below our own Milky Way disk \citep{predehl2020}.
+We keep this aspect in mind when comparing our models to the \citet{Zhang2024a,Zhang2024b} datasets, which could contain and possibly be dominated by such structures.

 X-ray emission is observed around individual clusters and groups, allowing the determination of physical profiles out to large radii \citep[e.g.][]{Finoguenov2002,Ponman2003,morandi2017}.
 ICM pressure, density, and metallicity profiles are measured around a uniformly selected sample of nearby clusters from the X-COP program \citep{Eckert2017,Ghirardini2019,Ghizzardi2021}.
 Groups have also had their profiles mapped out to large radii in a number of surveys \citep{sun2009,sun2011,lovisari2015,lovisari2019}.
 Recognizing the unique value of mapping profiles around individual objects combined with the perspective that the scalings of the ICM and IGrM may well apply to the CGM of typical galaxies, we use cluster and group profiles as essential linchpins in the parametric models presented in this manuscript.